openmod/openmod/docs/userdoc/concepts/cooldowns.md

 - 30 seconds 500 milliseconds

 ## Permissions
-This plugin only contains one permission - `OpenMod.Cooldowns:immune`.
+This plugin only contains one permission - `OpenMod.Core:cooldowns.immune`.
 This permission makes the inheritor immune to all cooldowns.